Grodriguez19/Hello-World/README.md

 # My birthday is on August 19
 # I am majoring in Criminal Justice
 # I am a mother to a babygirl
-# My habts are writing and listening to music
+# My habits are writing and listening to music